ptondereau/ext-biscuit/README.md

+> [!WARNING]
+> The PHP extension is still ine BETA and maybe not suitable for production for now

 # PHP Biscuit Extension

 This extension provides PHP bindings for the [Biscuit](https://github.com/biscuit-auth/biscuit) authorization library.
 Biscuit is a bearer token format with decentralized verification and offline attenuation.